 Valuation & Expected Returns

-Walgreens has a current share price of $73 and a midpoint for adjusted earnings-per-share of $5.10 in fiscal 2017.
-As a result, the stock trades for a price-to-earnings ratio of 13.9.
-This is a low valuation for a highly-profitable company with a strong brand, and leadership position in its industry.
+Walgreens has a current share price of $73 and a midpoint for adjusted earnings-per-share of $6.50 for fiscal 2019.
+As a result, the stock trades for a price-to-earnings ratio of 11.2.
+This is a low valuation for a highly-profitable company with a strong brand and leadership position in its industry.

 Over the past 10 years, Walgreens held an average price-to-earnings ratio of 16.2.
 Due to slower growth, we have a 2024 price-to-earnings ratio target of 15 for the stock.

 When it comes to retail stocks, there is a great deal of fear in the market.
-This is apparent, even for strong retailers like Walgreens.
+This is apparent, even with strong retailers like Walgreens.
 Not only are investors worried about a sluggish environment for brick-and-mortar retailers, but the threat of Amazon entering the healthcare industry is a constant overhang.